Lin-Ether/Lin-Ether/README.md

 ### This is Ether Lin

 - MMathPhil @ Balliol College, Oxford
-- Interested in Logic, Set Theory, Philosophy of Mathematics and History of Analytic Philosophy
+- Interested in Philosophy of Wittgenstein, Philosophy of Science, Philosophy of Mathematics, Logic and Ethics.